MOLAA + LBUSD

 Presented by MOLAA’s Department of Education and LBUSD’s Office of Pathways and Business Engagement

 MOLAA and LBUSD’s Office of Pathways & Business Engagement are excited to invite LBUSD high school students grades 9-12, to participate in its 2nd annual One Frame at a Time Student Film Festival.
 The festival will take place, in person, at MOLAA’s Viva Event Center in Long Beach, CA on Sunday, May 31, 2026.
-Individuals or small teams of students are challenged to create a short two to three-minute video on one of our three proposed topics.
+Individuals or small teams of students are challenged to create a short two to three-minute video for one of our four categories.
 Each student or group may submit one film into this contest.
 A student may submit one film as part of a group, and one as an individual.

 Art, social equity, and education content is a plus!
 Submission will require a short 200-500 word artist/group statement.